lawrennd/old_talks/_ml/includes/big-data-health-motivation.md

 represent the full spectrum of possible human ailments, then when the model is first brought on stream, it is unlikely to have sufficient data to determine the parameters.
-In the standard modeling framework, we are faced with the bias variance dilema [@Geman:bias92].
+In the standard modeling framework, we are faced with the bias-variance dillema [@Geman:bias92].
 If the model is complex enough to represent the underlying data structure, the parameters will be badly determined for small, or badly designed data sets, and the model will exhibit a large error due to variance.
-A traditional solution is to err towards bias, by constructing a simpler model, but one where the parameters can be well determined by the data, we reduce variance at the expense of some bias.
-In the context of our medical application, there are three major problems with this approach.
-Firstly, the size and scope of the data is continually evolving, we do not have a fixed design.
-This means that even if we were to find a good initial compromise between bias and variance, this compromise may be rapidly invalidated.
-Secondly, the compromise we find would have to apply equally to all patients despite the diversity of data we have associated with those patients.
-Finally, we should fear the confidence of predictions from a model with well determined parameters unless we truly believe we have sufficient data to capture some underlying deterministic truth.
-Medical outcome is laced with uncertainty, and this uncertainty needs to be modeled correctly because its structure has a significant effect on treatment.}
+We are still learning how the deep learning frameworks provide a route out of this dillemma.
+A part of the story is their overparameterization.
+But what is the formalism by which we can incorporate more information about each individual patient within these highly parameterized models?}

 \notes{A major challenge in the domain we've described is to build a model that is complex enough to represent the diversity of human health outcomes.
-For streaming data this necessarily means that some of those parameters will be badly determined.
-I'd also argue further that if the parameters are well determined this is actually a warning.
-If all parameters are well determined, then our assumption of statistical independence becomes a strong one: the residual uncertainty is only in the noise, which by its independent nature, is impossible to model.
+For streaming data this necessarily means that some (or most) of those parameters will be badly determined.
+This is reminiscient of the overparameterized deep learning models.}
-However, any uncertainty in the parameters gives a much more structured uncertainty distribution for the data.}

 \endif